pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_storage-and-playback.md

 15        */
 16    }
 17});

 ```

 ## Message counts

-##### Requires Message Persistence
+Requires Message Persistence.
+Only messages from the last 30 days are counted with Unlimited retention.

-Returns number of messages published since the given timetoken(s).
-With Unlimited retention enabled, only the last 30 days are counted.
+Return the number of messages published since given timetokens (per-channel).

 ### Method(s)